Battle of Antonov Airport: 24 February 2022

+Upon arriving at Hostomel at around 11:00, the Russian helicopters prepared the airborne landing by attacking the airport with rockets.
+Some Ukrainian air defenses at the airport were hit and destroyed during this initial attack; Ukrainian officials later concluded that an airport employee had been hired by Russian intelligence to reveal these positions.
+Though the rocket bombardment screened the landings, it failed to significantly weaken the Ukrainian defenses around the airport.
 Once disembarked, the Russian airborne units began to capture the airport.
 The roughly 300 Ukrainian defenders were not well equipped, and included many draftees who had never seen combat.
-They could only offer limited resistance, though one national guardsman, Serhiy Falatyuk, successfully shot down a Russian helicopter with an 9K38 Igla, "boosting the spirits" of the conscripts.
+They could only offer limited resistance, though one national guardsman, Serhiy Falatyuk, shot down a Russian helicopter with an 9K38 Igla, reportedly "boosting the spirits" of the conscripts.
 As fighting intensified, the Ukrainian air defenses became more effective.
 The helicopter of Russian commander Capt.
 Ivan Boldyrev was hit and forced to make an emergency landing.
+Furthermore, the initial wave of paratroopers landed at an exposed area, allowing the Ukrainian troops to easily target them.

-As the Russian paratroopers landed in growing numbers and fanned out, the Ukrainian garrison was overwhelmed.
+As the Russian paratroopers landed in growing numbers and fanned out, the Ukrainian garrison was forced to retreat as they started to run out of ammunition.
+The initial clash had lasted about an hour; while the paratroopers had suffered significant losses, none of the National Guard defenders had been killed, according to one soldier interviewed later.
+However, the group of soldiers at the northern ZU-23 anti-aircraft gun was captured by the Russians.
 The Russian forces were thus able to secure the airport.
-This success was due to the Ukrainian military being taken by surprise by the speed of the initial Russian attack, despite the preparations made after the CIA's warning.
+British CNN reporter Matthew Chance caught on camera up close Russian soldiers securing the perimeter of the Airport and he attempted to get some commentary from them.
+This success was due to the Ukrainian military being taken by surprise by the speed of the Russian attack, despite the preparations made after the CIA's warning.
 The paratroopers then began preparing for the arrival of 18 Ilyushin Il-76 strategic airlifters carrying fresh troops from Russia.